 A comprehensive and reputable travel insurance policy is essential to your enjoyment and peace of mind while on an active holiday.
 It is highly recommended when booking with us that all group members have valid travel insurance which includes cover for all activities included in your trip.
 We have teamed up with World Nomads to offer you adequate cover at a great value from a reputable insurer, and it takes only a few minutes to buy online.

 Country and Visa Info

-The region where our trips take place is completely safe, as it is located far from the conflict regions of South Ossetia and Abkhazia.
+The regions where our Georgia trips take place are completely safe, as they are located far from the conflict regions of South Ossetia and Abkhazia.

 Trip Info for Mestia and the Trails of SvanetiGo to top of page

 This holiday is appropriate for walkers with a good level of fitness (read more about difficulty grades).

 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.